Today: Fresh Produce on Wheels From Millie Mobile Market In Molino

 The Millie Mobile Market is scheduled to be in Molino on Wednesday with a variety of fresh produce.

-Millie will be at the Molino Community Center (Molino Library) at 6450 North Highway 95A from noon until 2 p.m. on Wednesday, April 272.
-Future visits are planned for April 29, May 6, and May 20.
+Millie will be at the Molino Community Center (Molino Library) at 6450 North Highway 95A from noon until 2 p.m. on Wednesday, May 6.
+A future visit is planned for May 20.

 During the Molino visits, Millie will offer a menu of fresh produce at discounted prices (see list below).